dfki-ric-underactuated-lab/BeltManipulator/README.md

 ```
 julia <path_to_BeltManipulator/src/example.jl>
 ```
-However, due to just-in-time compilation and rebuilding of model variables, it is much faster to alter optimization parameters (e.g. weights) in one interactive julia kernel like above.
+However, due to just-in-time compilation and rebuilding of model variables, it is much faster to alter optimization parameters (e.g. weights) in one interactive Julia kernel like above.